-That's an easy one.
-Head to our SIM only comparison page and you'll find an extensive choice from all major networks, as well as some lesser known networks that are well worth a look and could save you some cash.
+Head to our SIM only deals page and you'll find plenty of great deals from all major networks.
+As well as some lesser known networks that are well worth a look and could save you some cash.

 Looking for a longer-term SIM only deal?
 Here's where you can compare 12-month contract SIMs.